BrianGator/Playwright-Automation-Python-Pytest/README.md

 # Playwright-Python-and-Pytest-for-Web-Automation-Testing
-Playwright Python and Pytest for Web Automation Testing, published by Packt
+Playwright Python and Pytest for Web Automation Testing